zaidKamboo/TextUtils/README.md

 # Installing And setting up this Application in your local Machine
+First run "git clone  https://github.com/zaidKamboo/ClodNotebook.git" in your git bash in the folder you want to create this project.
+Then run "cd /NewsApp" and then run "code." else open the CloudNotebook folder in VS Code.
+Make sure you have "node js" and "npm" installed in your machine.
+Then run "npm install" on the terminal of VS Code.This will install all the dependencies of this project in your local Machine.
+Then simply run "npm run start" to start the Application in your browser.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).